-Turmeric or Curcuma longa Linn, the golden yellow spice that was once compared to saffron by Marco Polo was first used by the Vedic culture in India over 4000 years ago.
-Turmeric is native to the India and Southeastern areas of Asia, however today wild turmeric or Curcuma aromatica Linn is no longer present in the wild.
-This perennial plant is widely cultivated in the tropics, however India still produces the greatest amount.
-60% of agricultural land devoted to the harvesting of spices is taken up by turmeric, 80% is consumed domestically and the rest India exports.
+Turmeric or Curcuma longa Linn, the golden yellow spice that was once compared to saffron by Marco Polo was first used by the Vedic culture in India over 6000 years ago.
+Although other varieties of Curcuma grow wild in India, rue turmeric, C. longa most likely came to India from Cochin-China, modern-day Vietnam.
+Turmeric is most commonly known as a spice today, however, it was first used as a dye and then later as a spice.
+This perennial plant is widely cultivated in the tropics, however, India still produces the greatest amount of turmeric root.
+60% of agricultural land in India is devoted to the harvesting of spices is taken up by turmeric, 80% is consumed domestically and the rest India exports.

 It is in India where it was first used as a dye for textiles.
 Its earliest noted use as a medicinal plant in Ayurvedic treatment was in 250 BC, where it was used to cure ailments that resulted from poisoning.
-It would eventually becoming a very important medicinal herb in both the Ancient Greek Unani and Indian Siddha medicinal practices.
-Turmerics voyage out of India began around 300 BC when Alexander the Great entered diplomatic relations with several Indian states.
+It would eventually become a very important medicinal herb in both the Ancient Greek Unani and Indian Siddha medicinal practices. turmerics voyage out of India began around 300 BC when Alexander the Great entered diplomatic relations with several Indian states.
 From there it moved into Greece and further along the Spice Route eventually making its way into China in 700 AD.
-Turmeric enter Eastern Africa in 800 AD, the west of Africa in 1200 AD and it sailed across the ocean to land in Jamaica in the 18th century.
+Turmeric enters Eastern Africa in 800 AD, the west of Africa in 1200 AD and it sailed across the ocean to land in Jamaica in the 18th century.

 Classification and Cultivation

 Turmeric is a herbaceous tropical plant, cultivated at a temperature of between 20-30 degrees Celsius and needing a great deal of water and irrigation.
-Although it grows very well in the shade, turmeric grows best and more bountifully in a field exposed to high amounts of sun.The yellow herb is harvested between the months of January-March/April, with early varieties of the herb maturing within 7-8 months, which other varieties take a few months longer and mature within 8-9 months.
+Although it grows very well in the shade, turmeric grows best and more bountifully in a field exposed to high amounts of sun.
+Turmeric root, the yellow herb is harvested between the months of January-March/April, with early varieties of the herb maturing within 7-8 months, which other varieties take a few months longer and mature within 8-9 months.
 When its leaves begin to change from green to yellow and the plant as a whole begins to wither it is essentially time to dig the root out of the ground and begin the process of curing the golden little fingerling spice.